 All deeds transfer rights and interests in a piece of property from one person to another.
 This is true in all states, including Alaska.
-However, Alaska has looser requirements for what constitutes a quitclaim or quit claim deed.
-Alaska Statute 34.15.040 lists the components you must include for a quit claim deed to be valid.
+A quitclaim is a type of deed, but it requires fewer formalities and offers fewer protections than other types of real estate deed.
+Alaska statutes lists the components you must include for a quit claim deed to be valid.

 The two most common forms of deeds are warranty deeds and quit claim deeds.
 When you transfer property via a warranty deed, you are effectively guaranteeing that you own the interest you’re conveying to another person.
 With a quit claim deed, you transfer your interest without making any guarantees.
 As a result, the person you transfer the property to can’t sue you if you didn’t actually own the property you deed to him.
 He can only sue you if you conveyed the property through a warranty deed and made promises that you had a legal right to do so.